-As previously disclosed in our 2018 Form 10-K, we are responsible for designing, developing and installing an upgraded turret for the Warrior Capability Sustainment Program at our MFC business segment.
-As of March 31, 2019, cumulative losses remain at approximately \$140 million.
-We may continue to experience issues related to customer requirements and our performance under this contract and have to record additional reserves.
+As previously disclosed in our 2019 Form 10-K, we are responsible for designing, developing and installing an upgraded turret for the Warrior Capability Sustainment Program.
+In 2018, we revised our estimated costs to complete the program as a consequence of performance issues, and recorded charges at our MFC business segment.
+As of March 29, 2020, cumulative losses remained at approximately \$140 million on this program.
+We may continue to experience issues related to customer requirements and our performance under this contract and may have to record additional reserves.
 However, based on the losses already recorded and our current estimate of the sales and costs to complete the program, at this time we do not anticipate that additional losses, if any, would be material to our operating results or financial condition.

-Our consolidated net adjustments not related to volume, including net profit booking rate adjustments and other matters, increased segment operating profit by approximately \$565 million during the quarter ended March 31, 2019 and \$420 million during the quarter ended March 25, 2018.
+Our consolidated net adjustments not related to volume, including net profit booking rate adjustments and other matters, increased segment operating profit by approximately \$465 million during the quarter ended March 29, 2020 and \$565 million during the quarter ended March 31, 2019.